vaniloecc/sandbox.v-shop.cloud/README.md

-# %%shop_name%% Shop Template
+# Vanilo Cloud Sandbox Shop

-Welcome to %%shop_name%%!

-This Documentation is written for software developers building ecommerce sites with Vanilo Cloud.
+This is the Sandbox repository for [Vanilo Cloud Sandbox](https://sandbox.v-shop.cloud).

 ## Repository Contents

-The repository has files and folder that have the same [structure](https://laravel.com/docs/8.x/structure) and role as a Laravel application.
+The repository has files and folder that have the same [structure](https://laravel.com/docs/9.x/structure) and role as a Laravel application.
 It only contains a small subset of Laravel per-se as the code is being run and managed by Vanilo Cloud.